apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 - the number of events between making a pause in the injection
 - the duration of the pause (can be 0)
 - etc…
+- It is also possible to limit the injection rate by using and configuring the InjectionLimiterModule class.
+Parameters are `s4.sender.maxRate` and `s4.sender.warmupPeriod`.

+The total number of events sent from an injector is `number of keys * number of test iterations * number of parallel injection threads`.
+Make sure this is significant in order to be able to correctly interpret the messaging rates (1000 would be too little for instance!).

 The total number of events sent from an injector is `number of keys * number of test iterations * number of parallel injection threads`.
 Make sure this is significant in order to be able to correctly interpret the messaging rates (1000 would be too little for instance!).